hotshot07/algovis/README.md

 ```

 You can only access algovis inside this virtual environment.
-To leave this virtualenv, type
+To leave this virtualenv when you're done trying out the library, type

 ```bash
 $deactivate